US home sales tumbled 1.7% in November

 Home-buying slumped 1.7% in November as many Americans are getting priced out of the market

-WASHINGTON -- Home-buying slumped in November, with some Americans priced out of the market by rising prices and a shortage of sales listings.
+WASHINGTON -- Home-buying slumped in November, with many Americans priced out of the market by rising prices and a shortage of sales listings.

 Affordability has also been a persistent challenge.
 The median home sales price has climbed 5.4% from a year ago to $257,400, outpacing wage growth.